-[17] Translations of Foreign Currencies:
+[17] Translations of foreign currencies:

-Foreign currency-denominated assets and liabilities of the Company are translated from local currencies into U.S. Dollars at the exchange rates in effect at the end of the period.
-Revenues and expenses are translated at average exchange rates prevailing during the period.
+Foreign currency-denominated assets and liabilities of the Company are translated from local currency into U.S. Dollars at the exchange rate in effect at the end of the period.
+Revenues and expenses are translated at average exchange rate prevailing during the period.
 Adjustments that arise from the translation of subsidiary financial statements denominated in foreign currency into U.S. Dollars are accumulated as a separate component of accumulated other comprehensive income (loss).
-Transaction gains and losses that arise from exchange rate changes on transactions denominated in a currency other than local currencies are included in operations when incurred.
+Transaction gains and losses that arise from exchange rate changes on transactions denominated in a currency other than the local currency are included in operations when incurred.

-[18] Fair Value Measurements:
+[18] Fair value measurements: